stephaneeybert/user-rest/README.md

 ```

 To do list
-- Create the refresh token in the credentials filter and add it to the response.
-- In the angular interceptor, if the access token is expired then try to renew it with the refresh token and try to authenticate with it.
 - Add a "remember me" angular interceptor to decide if the refresh token must be used if the access token expired.
-- Add a refresh token and test it.